gittka/YoutubeClone/README.md

 # YoutubeClone
-Youtube Clone with Speing Boot and Angular
+Youtube Clone with Spring Boot and Angular